wyattshapiro/crypto_scraper/README.md

 Scrapes historical price data for a crypto currency from CoinMarketCap.

+## License
+Copyright (c) Wyatt Shapiro 2018

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Installation

 Clone the repo onto your machine with the following command: